 If you want to take a classic neighborhood stroll with a leash in hand, you’ll need outerwear made to insulate you and your dog well.
 This winter dog walking gear includes a warm dog walking jacket and a coat for you that can handle the extremes of mid-winter.
 Next, put on some snow pants and sturdy outwear like a warm down coat to lock in all the heat.
 You’ll also need to wear a sweater, gloves, scarf, hat, and slip-resistant snow boots.

 If the temperature isn’t that cold—or if your route isn’t particularly long—you could even be okay wearing a light fleece jacket.
 As with all long-term outings, use your best discretion and be prepared for the forecast.
 However, note that even though it initially doesn’t feel that cold, being outdoors for a long time can make the environment feel colder than your first impression.
 Always keep a scarf or pair of gloves on standby in case you need some reinforcements.

 When you have a day off, and your dog is ready to have some fun at the park, you both need to prepare for a long day out in the cold.
 Getting plenty of fresh air can do everyone some good, but only when you feel comfortable with the right winter dog walking gear.

-Next, you’re going to want to make sure you have not just your gloves and hat on hand, but also a warm scarf to keep wind away from your neck and offer extra protection to your chin and nose in case they get a little frosty.
+First, take your layering game seriously by topping a turtleneck or sweater with a winter vest.
+Depending on your choice of outerwear, you could work a fleece vest or even a down vest into your outfit.
+Next, you need gloves, a hat, and a warm scarf to keep the wind away from your neck and face in case the winds are high.
 Finally, you’re going to want to wear the warmest down coat you can find and a toasty pair of snow boots.
-Now, you’re ready to face any weather with Fido—although, let’s be honest, you’ll probably be just as tired as he is by the time you get back!
+Now, you’re ready to face any weather with Fido—although let’s be honest, you’ll probably be just as tired as he is by the time you get back!